gabrielemariotti/cardslib/doc/CARD.md

         cardView.setCard(card);
 ```

 It is not mandatory.
-You can set a SwipeListener to listen the swipe action.
+You can set a `Card.OnSwipeListener` to listen the swipe action.

 ``` java
         //You can set a SwipeListener.